FuelLabs/fuel-core/docs/fuel-sync-design.md

 code for outdated nodes.
 So, using the third approach doesn't win much regarding the codebase size.

-The second approach is our choice.
+The second approach is our choice for PoA.
 When FS receives the sealed block header, it can already be sure this is not a fake sync process.
 The passive load for the network is low.